 Q: Can I download recordings in MP3 format?

-A: Some iPods do not support automatic playback of all files.
-The easiest way to fix this is to create a new playlist in iTunes and add all of the show parts.
-Then sync that playlist with your iPod and play it.
-All of the parts should play automatically.
+A: The easiest way to fix this is to create a new playlist in iTunes and add all of the show parts: Click the + symbol in lower left corner of iTunes to create a new playlist.
+Then highlight all the segments and right-click (or command-click on Mac) and add to the newly created playlist.
+Then sync the new playlist to your iPhone or iPod and play - all of the parts should then play automatically in order.

 Q: Are there iPad/iPhone apps available?